Chinna Thambi: Production

-P. Vasu's son Sakthi made his screen debut as a child artist at the age of seven with this film; he appeared as young Prabhu in the film.
+P. Vasu asked his then 7-year old son Sakthi to play the younger version of Prabhu's character, and he immediately agreed.
 Khushbu joined the film at Vasu's insistence.
 Vasu was initially sceptical about casting Manorama as Prabhu's mother as he believed people would compare it to her vastly different role in Vasu's previous film Nadigan (1990), but Manorama remained confident it would not happen.
 The filming was held at Gobichettipalayam.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja and lyrics were written by Vaali, Ilaiyaraaja and Gangai Amaran.
+The soundtrack was composed by Ilaiyaraaja.
 The song "Nee Engey En Anbe" is set to the Carnatic raga Keeravani, as is "Poovoma Oorgolam".
 Ilaiyaraaja composed all the songs within 35 minutes.
+The song "Kuyila Pudichu" is set in Mayamalavagowla raga.
 All of them were chartbusters.
 The film proved to be a breakthrough for playback singer Swarnalatha.

 Reception

 The Indian Express wrote, "The conflicts are generated in such a way as to excite the sentiments of lay audiences".